 Farmland Mitigation Background

-Larger infrastructure projects are now being considered to support the next generation of Californians.
-The DOC-DLRP is working with other state and federal agencies to analyze the potential farmland impacts of these projects and to provide technical assistance regarding farmland conservation.
-In June 2013, CFCP entered into an interagency agreement with the California High Speed Rail Authority to secure permanent conservation easements for an area equivalent to the land that will be impacted by the project's right of way and maintenance facilities.
+Larger infrastructure projects to support the next generation of Californians are now being considered.
+The Department is working with other state and federal agencies to analyze the potential of these projects to impact agricultural land, and to provide technical assistance to agencies regarding farmland conservation.
+In 2013, the Department entered into an interagency agreement with the California High-Speed Rail Authority to secure permanent conservation easements for an area equivalent to the land that will be impacted by the project's right of way and maintenance facilities.

 The Agricultural Land Mitigation Program is now accepting applications.